Mystery Men & Women:

 Alias X: 1941, Captain Fearless #1 (Holyoke).
 In the first story, he's already been active for a year, capturing criminals and leaving a calling card saying "With compliments, Alias X".
 With a public wanting his story, he comes forward the publisher of the Gazette and the Commissioner, and tells how he was a man for the sake of the story named Joe Smith, a taxi driver in a small mid-west town, when he finds himself arrested and convicted for being the driver of some bank robbers who also killed the guard.
 He spends two years in jail before he escapes with 5 other convicts!
 He then devotes his time to mastering disguise and able to track down the real killers.
 But, the day he captures them, he'll come clean and reveal his real identity.
 NOTE: Ok, the story has a few holes that X tells them.
 He takes pains not to give his real name or the name of the town he was from, but he tells the name of the murdered man and details of the crime and his conviction.
 And, why is he here looking for the gang instead of the town that it happened?

 Amazing Man: 1939, Amazing Man #5 (Centaur).
 Orphan John Aman was chosen as a child during the days of WW1 by the Tibetan Council of Seven to be raised and trained to mental and physical perfection; he gained superhuman strength, amazing control of his body, and incredible mental powers (including a low level of telepathy).
 Also, through the intervention of a woman from the outside world, he was injected with a serum that allowed him to become a green mist (at times, this was also his super-hero moniker).
 He had to pass some grueling tests which include fighting a cobra using only his teeth, survive a knife being thrown into his throat among others.
 When he turns 25 he is deemed ready leave the lamasary to fight crime in the larger world.
 For reasons never fully explained, one of the lamasery's top monks known only as the Great Question opposed Amazing Man's training.
 He had tried to discredit Amazing Man while he was growing up but had failed.
 Once Amazing Man was released into the outside world, the Great Question continued to try to discredit him, using an amazing variety of criminals under his control as well as mentally controlling Amazing Man at some times.
 In issue #11, Amazing Man returned to the lamasery and underwent a purifying fire which "cured" him of his more sinful emotions ie much of his more bloodthirsty tendancies.
 It also made him immune to the Great Question's mind control.
 It's at this time he is given the shield & harness that makes up his costume.
 They are indestructible so serve as some armor as well as a reminder of who he is.
 The seal also negates the need for routine injections to become the Green Mist, allowing him to internalize this power.
-It was following this that he became friends with Zona Henderson.
+It was following this that he became friends with Zona Henderson, who is described as thinking three times as fast as anyone else.
+Whether this is meant as a literal ability or just some hyperbole is unclear.
 In May, 1941 Stars and Stripes #2, it is said that the Council of 12 (guess they have grown since the early days) will give Zona powers to help Aman.
 However, the following issue has her still normal.
 In issue 23 of Amazing Man Comics (later in 1941) Zona doesn't show powers but her brother Tommy gets some.
 The Great Question (now called Mr. Que, Que, the Great Que) has grown so powerful with his armies, science and black magic and now allied with the Nazis, Amazing Man telepathically calls on his friend Nika, head of the mystic Council of 12 to grant him more power.
 Unknown to him, Zona's visiting brother is secretly watching and he receives a portion of that power and becomes Amazing Man's sidekick.
 Both are able to fly at this point.

 Created by Will Everett, Amazing Man had all the violent and angry tendancies that Namor became known for.
 Modern heroes Iron Fist and Peter Cannon, Thunderbolt were based on this golden-age hero.